 Dr. Trevisan received his PhD in Political Communication and Public Policy from the University of Glasgow; MRes in Public Policy from the University of Glasgow; MSc in Political Communication from the University of Glasgow; and MA in International Relations from University of Trieste.

 Ms. Maya Aguilar is Associate Director, Operations and Communication at the AU Institute on Disability and Public Policy (IDPP).
-She manages the daily operations of this global research center, as well as oversees strategic communication initiatives, cultivates partnerships across campus and at the national and international levels, and contributes to the Institute's research program.
+She manages the operations of this global research center, as well as oversees strategic communication initiatives, cultivates partnerships across campus and at the national and international levels, and contributes to the Institute's research program.

 She holds a B.A. in International Relations from Mount Holyoke College, and a M.A. in Public Communication from American University's School of Communication.